 Alongside your powerful components, you’ll also need to consider your system’s power supply which will be inputting the correct voltage and wattage to the components within your system.
 Depending on the overall power consumption of your configuration, which is mainly processor and graphics card focused, we would recommend selecting sticking with the base 750W 80+ gold power supply with a single graphics card system.

-With the information in mind, we recommend checking out the Allied M.O.A.B which we believe to be the best and most powerful gaming desktop that we offer, the Allied M.O.AB-A and the Allied M.O.AB-I.
+With the information in mind, we recommend checking out the Allied M.O.A.B which we believe to be the best and most powerful gaming desktop that we offer.